RoastBeefSandwichCo/ripple-coins/README.md

  - Note RPC calls which MUST be supported by coin daemon

 ##Outline:
- 1. Develop efficient way to be notified of pending withdrawals (gatewayd).
+ 1. Develop efficient way to be notified of pending withdrawals (gatewayd). * DONE.
+Clean up code.
    - Rather than poll the REST API, connect to a rippled API with a websocket, listen for ledger closes, query REST API.
 (As far as efficiency goes, it's a bit of a toss-up between "parse all transactions and query API on possible withdrawals/deposits" vs "query API on ledger closer" but this wins the simplicity contest.)
  2. Develop listener for coin daemon to watch for deposits.
 Inform gatewayd.
- 3. Parse deposit/withdrawal info from gatewayd (or its REST endpoints) and perform any necessary verification.
+ 3. Retrieve and parse deposit/withdrawal info from gatewayd (or its REST endpoints) and perform any necessary verification.
  4. RPC calls to coin daemon (for withdrawals) or issue IOUs (deposits.
 Gatewayd handles this.
 I think.
 Test.)